 - Rider weight usually determines the position at which the spring preload should be set.
 However, this may vary with riding style.
 With a little experimentation, each rider can find a preferred set-up.
 These adjustments are easy to make, involve very little time or effort, and greatly affect the ride. - In deep snow, a new rail slide will offer improved performance over a worn slide.
 It can also improve top speed. - Polaris offers track kits for improved flotation in deep snow.
-See your dealer for assistance. - NOTE: Keep the suspension pivot points lubricated.
+See your dealer for assistance.

+NOTE: Keep the suspension pivot points lubricated.
 This will reduce moisture and rust build-up and ensure proper function of the suspension components.
 Grease rear suspension pivots before adjusting the rear suspension.
-Refer to Suspension Maintenance beginning on page 98.
+Refer to the suspension lubrication information beginning on page 115.

-THE PERFECT FIT Switchback Rear Suspension Initial Spring Preload Setting (Sag Method)
+IQ & SwitchBack Rear Suspension Adjustments Initial Spring Preload Setting (Sag Method)